-A. You can useTarn-X [linked by editor to product info at Amazon] to remove the corrosion.
+A. You can useTarn-X [affiliate link to product info on Amazon] to remove the corrosion.
 I have rebuilt thousands of Sizzlers over the years, and this is the quickest and easiest way to remove the tarnish and corrosion without damaging the chassis.
 Many times you will have to leave it in the solution for more than the recommended 5 minutes.
 I have left chassis in the solution for up to 30 minutes.

 **Remove ALL components from the chassis (motor and wheels) before dipping.
 Otherwise they will be ruined.Ross S [last name deleted for privacy by Editor]

 - Travis AFB, California

 A. Trust me on this : plain white vinegar will remove every bit of the blue/green corrosion from your sizzler copper battery, switch, charging port =>

 I even submerge the entire small motor for about a 1/2 hour then rinse with hot water using a q-tip or toothpick to loosen any stubborn spots then pat dry with a paper towel and use canned air to gently blast out any remaining water.
 You can then use a emery board to polish up the copper.

 November 24, 2019

 Q. We purchased a 2006 Hot Wheels Sizzler Juice Machine ReCharger for our grandson on

 E-bay and the recharger does not work.
 The seller does and will not accept returns.
 My son (Electrician) and husband (Engineer) have tried all that they can think of but to no avail.
 Any ideas?
 ReCharger is 1/64 Mattel K4574.

 A. Sizzlers Juice Machine is relatively simple with the top contact in the battery box connecting to the small part of the Car plug and the bottom two connectors to the larger part of the car plug.